spautz/redux-to-recoil/README.md

 Until [Recoil issue #314](https://github.com/facebookexperimental/Recoil/issues/314) is worked, each component that uses a Redux-linked atom or selector will rerender when Redux updates -- even if its own values haven't changed.

-## Console error
+## Console error in latest version of React

-Due to [Recoil issue #12](https://github.com/facebookexperimental/Recoil/issues/12), you will see a console error in React 16.13 and above.
-This does not hurt anything, but it is annoying.
+Due to [Recoil issue #12](https://github.com/facebookexperimental/Recoil/issues/12), you will see a console error in React 16.13 and React 17.
+This does not hurt anything or cause any problems, but it is annoying.

 > `Warning: Cannot update a component (Batcher) while rendering a different component`